jshom/csci-4964-cabbage/paper/paper.md

 All of our podcast training data was found on https://www.listennotes.com/.
 We sourced our training data from podcasts ESPN Daily and Wildlife Health Connections, and also various essays written by Paul Graham.
-Our intention was to have podcasts themes for sports, nature, and science and technology, which we sourced them from the previously mentioned podcasts, respectively.
-After we found the podcast training data, we simply inputed each podcast into the Watson speech to text interface and then a text file was generated containing the podcast transcript.
+Our intention was to have podcasts themes for sports, nature, and science and technology, which we sourced from the previously mentioned materials, respectively.
+The essays were already in the desired format so all we has to do was copy them into one text file.
+For the podcast training data, we simply input each podcast into the Watson speech to text interface and then a text file was generated containing the podcast transcript.

 ## Markov Model